anominos/AdventOfCode/2025/README.md

 p2 2 using suitable fill value for the floodfill (have something where `floodfill[a] = a` for some a in every connected component), we can use the floodfill as a DSU.
 Add edges to DSU until we have a single connected component, recording every merge that merges two distinct components. then just take the last recorded merge. (you can also count the components as you go along)

+## Day 9

+2:27/2:21:02

+yes i spent 2 hrs. yes i hate geo.

+pt 1 easy, check all pairs.

+pt 2:

+For every pair, it is sufficient to check for 2 conditions:

+1. any point inside the rectangle is inside the shape
+2. there are no edges that cross through the rectangle

+1 ensures we arent in a concave and 2 ensures we don't create a hole in the rectangle.

+To check 2, we create lists of horizontal edges and vertical edges.
+For horizontal edges, we store the range of x coords [a, b], and the y coord.
+To check if this range crosses a rectangle, check if the y coord lies inside the rectangle's y range, and the x range overlaps the rectangle's x range.
+Do similar for vertical edges.

+To check 1, we use ray tracing algorithm, where we check if there are odd number of edges above the point.
+Iterate over all horizontal edges, counting edges that are above by y coord, and cover the point's x coord.